 “Why not me?”

 Since setting up @symphony.va, I have made my way around different countries within South-East Asia.
-My personal favourite is the Indonesian archipelago for the pristine beaches and ease of access to fresh coconuts!
+My personal favorite is the Indonesian archipelago for its pristine beaches and ease of access to fresh coconuts!
 Plus there’s such a low cost of living, which has allowed me the time and space to grow my company authentically and organically.

-Stephanie Conway is a digital nomad who gave up her 7 year corporate career working on global marketing campaigns for powerhouse brands like Samsung, Audi & T-Mobile for world travel.
+Stephanie Conway is a digital nomad who gave up her 7-year corporate career working on global marketing campaigns for powerhouse brands like Samsung, Audi & T-Mobile for world travel.
 She founded Symphony Virtual Assistant Studio, which provides marketing virtual assistance for small businesses and entrepreneurs.
-Stephanie currently resides in South East Asia, runs a goal-getter meet-up for digital nomads in Bali and was recently featured in Forbes for her journey to becoming a digital nomad.
-When not living the laptop lifestyle, Stephanie loves yoga, diving and surfing her current tropical home of Indonesia.
+Stephanie currently resides in South East Asia, runs a goal-getter meet-up for digital nomads in Bali, and was recently featured in Forbes for her journey to becoming a digital nomad.
+When not living the laptop lifestyle, Stephanie loves yoga, diving, and surfing in her current tropical home of Indonesia.

 She Owns It accepts guest post submissions at https://sheownsit.com/guest-post-submissions/.
 If you have an article that would be of value to our community, please submit for approval.